Logic: Modal logic

 Modal logic is an extension of classical logic.
 In its original form, sometimes called "alethic modal logic", it introduces two new symbols: $\Diamond$ expresses that something is possible while $\Box$ expresses that something is necessary.
 For example, if the formula $B(s)$ stands for the sentence "Socrates is a banker" then the formula $\Diamond B(s)$ articulates the sentence "It is possible that Socrates is a banker".
-To include these symbols in the logical formalism, modal logic introduces new rules of inference that govern what role they play in inferences.
-One rule of inference states that, if something is necessary, then it is also possible.
+To include these symbols in the logical formalism, modal logic introduces new axioms and rules of inference that govern their use.
+One principle adopted in many systems, though not in the basic system K, states that, if something is necessary, then it is also possible.
 This means that $\Diamond A$ follows from $\Box A$.
-Another principle states that if a proposition is necessary then its negation is impossible and vice versa.
+The two operators are also related by duality: if a proposition is necessary, then its negation is impossible, and vice versa.
 This means that $\Box A$ is equivalent to $\lnot \Diamond \lnot A$.

 Other forms of modal logic introduce similar symbols but associate different meanings with them to apply modal logic to other fields.
 For example, deontic logic concerns the field of ethics and introduces symbols to express the ideas of obligation and permission, i.e. to describe whether an agent has to perform a certain action or is allowed to perform it.
 The modal operators in temporal modal logic articulate temporal relations.
 They can be used to express, for example, that something happened at one time or that something is happening all the time.
 In epistemology, epistemic modal logic is used to represent the ideas of knowing something in contrast to merely believing it to be the case.

-Higher order logic
+Higher-order logic

 Higher-order logics extend classical logic not by using modal operators but by introducing new forms of quantification.
 Quantifiers correspond to terms like "all" or "some".
 In classical first-order logic, quantifiers are only applied to individuals.
 The formula "$\exists x (Apple(x) \land Sweet(x))$" (some apples are sweet) is an example of the existential quantifier "$\exists$" applied to the individual variable "$x$".
 In higher-order logics, quantification is also allowed over predicates.
 This increases its expressive power.
 For example, to express the idea that Mary and John share some qualities, one could use the formula "$\exists Q (Q(Mary) \land Q(John))$".
 In this case, the existential quantifier is applied to the predicate variable "$Q$".
 The added expressive power is especially useful for mathematics since it allows for more succinct formulations of mathematical theories.
 But it has drawbacks in regard to its meta-logical properties and ontological implications, which is why first-order logic is still more commonly used.